bevyengine/bevy/README.md

 ## WARNING

 Bevy is still in the _very_ stages of development.
 APIs can and will change.
 Important features are missing.
+Documentation is non-existent.
 Please don't build any serious projects in Bevy unless you are prepared to be broken by api changes constantly.

 ## Design Goals